 Do Hawaii Drivers Get Points for NY Traffic Tickets?

-Thankfully, the Hawaii DMV will not impose receive points for out-of-state traffic violations.
+Thankfully, the Hawaii DMV will not impose receive points for out-of-state traffic ticket violations.
 However, any convictions for those violations will still appear on Hawaii driving records.
 As such, drivers will still suffer all of the negative consequences associated with getting points.
 This means a person could still end up with their license suspended, having their insurance rates skyrocket, and face other hidden costs.
 It’s also important to note that while Hawaii does not use a point system, the state of New York does.

 How Does an NY Traffic Ticket Affect Hawaii Insurance Rates?